Sliding doors: from psychologist in Vienna to research leader in Brisbane

-To join their team, be quick to register for the Cherish Challenge Larapinta 2020.
+To support their team, be quick to donate to the Cherish Challenge Larapinta 2021.

 In 1999, Monika, Andreas and their two young daughters packed up their lives in Vienna, Austria to spend a year working and living in Brisbane, Australia.
 It started as an adventure, an opportunity to experience another part of the world and extend their career experience.
 A year turned into two, and then three, and slowly over time, they saw the benefits of calling Australia home.
 For Monika, moving to Brisbane also changed the course of her career.

 “In Vienna, I worked as a clinical psychologist in a hospital radiotherapy department where we mostly treated late-stage cancer patients,” Monika says.
-“Generally, they had a poor outlook, with melanoma patients having some of the most aggressive tumours.
+“Unfortunately, most of our patients had a poor outlook, with melanoma patients having some of the most aggressive tumours.
 It was hard to help them.
 When I came to Australia, I was asked to join Queensland’s first melanoma screening trial as a research fellow.
 At that stage in my career, I was very excited about the opportunity.
 I hoped that research into the early detection of cancer would make a big difference and help more people avoid the heartbreak of having to deal with late-stage disease.”

-Monika accepted the research position and has been involved with melanoma and other research ever since.
+Monika accepted the research position and has been involved with melanoma and other cancer research ever since.
 “There is a big difference between clinical work and research.
 In clinical work, you have the opportunity to influence one individual’s life at a time.
-In research, we’re working on ambitious projects that will positively impact the lives of many people.”
+In research, we’re working on ambitious projects that we hope can positively impact the lives of many people.”

 While Monika was involved in melanoma research, Andreas was treating patients with gynaecological cancer.
 He was increasingly frustrated by the lack of funding for research into the disease and was determined to do something about it.
 Monika explains that to do research, you always need funding, and there is a lot of competition for grants.